What is Social Studies about?

 Big Idea Body:

-Cultures and identities can change.
-Cultural interactions – anything from conversations to colonisation – and other social factors (economic, political, religious, technological, environmental) can cause change.
-People can act as kaitiaki to protect and maintain their and others' culture and identities.
-Cultural continuity may also result.
+Cultures and identities can change. Ākonga explore what change means for people and how it shapes society.
+Cultural interactions (anything from conversations to colonisation) and other factors, such as social, economic, political, religious, technological, and environmental factors, can cause change.
+However, people can also act as kaitiaki to protect and maintain their own and others’ culture and identities.
+This can lead to cultural continuity instead of change.

-What change means for people and how it shapes society is explored.
 Social Studies asks, what happens next?
-This opens the dialogue between kaiako and ākonga, creating a conversation about real life that ākonga experience, enabling kaiako to perceive the world as their ākonga might.
+What does change or continuity mean for people, and how does it shape society?
+This opens the dialogue between kaiako and ākonga, creating a conversation about real life that ākonga experience, and enabling kaiako to perceive the world as their ākonga might.

 Ākonga can investigate and discuss complex ideas and concepts.
 This might include how cultural expression and status in a community or society can reflect aspects of power, privilege, and cultural dominance, and the impacts on minority groups.